cAndCwithStickyE, 2023-03-16, 22:40:38

 |

-The representative agent model can be solved using the endogenous grid method, following the same procedure as for the SOE model described in Appendix A, yielding normalized consumption function .30
+The representative agent model can be solved using the endogenous grid method, following the

 The typical interpretation of a representative agent model is that it represents a continuum of households that face no idiosyncratic shocks, and thus all find themselves with the same state variables; idiosyncratic decisions are equivalent to aggregate, representative agent decisions.
 Once we introduce sticky expectations of aggregate productivity, this no longer holds: different households will have different perceptions of productivity, and thus make different consumption decisions.